-In the UK, it is a legal requirement that all landlords, duty holders, businesses and places of work ensure they have and maintain an up to date assessment of the risks presented by Legionella bacteria in the workplace.
+In the UK, it is a legal requirement that all businesses, landlords and places of work ensure they have and maintain an up to date assessment of the risks posed by Legionella bacteria and Legionnaires’ disease in their workplace.

 Although it is impossible to guarantee that pathogenic micro-organisms will not exist in a water system, proactive water safety management and good control procedures make it possible to significantly reduce the factors that allow the bacteria to grow to dangerous levels.

 It also refers to water systems both small and large.
-This explains why each business and place of work must adopt the most appropriate and comprehensive risk assessment for their own needs.
+This explains why each business and place of work must adopt the most appropriate and comprehensive legionella risk assessment for their own needs.

 What is the law covering the control of legionella in the UK?

-The legal requirement for a risk assessment is underpinned by the UK’s primary health and safety legislation including the Health and Safety at Work Act 1974, the Management of Health and Safety at Work Regulations 1999 and the Control of Substances Hazardous to Health Regulations 2002 (COSHH).
+In the UK the legal requirement for a risk assessment is underpinned by primary health and safety legislation including the Health and Safety at Work Act etc 1974, the Management of Health and Safety at Work Regulations 1999 and the Control of Substances Hazardous to Health Regulations 2002 (COSHH).

 Who can carry out a legionella risk assessment?

-However, the steps taken following the assessment are likely to be very different from those required for large factory premises with cooling towers and complex industrial processes, a large hospital or hotel, to give just three examples.
+However, the steps taken following the assessment are likely to be very different from those required for a large factory building using cooling towers and complex industrial processes, a large hospital or hotel, to give just three examples.

-Can I do it myself?
+Can I do the assessment myself?

-Hiring an experienced legionnaires risk assessment specialist like us to undertake the job for you means you can be certain everything will be covered, and your business will be safe in the knowledge it is meeting all its legal obligations in this area.
+Hiring an experienced specialist like us to undertake the job for you means you can be certain everything will be covered, and your business will be safe in the knowledge it is meeting its legal obligations in this area.

-” … the person who carries out the risk assessment and provides advice on the prevention and control of exposure must be competent to do so.”
+The HSE stress that ” … the person who carries out the risk assessment and provides advice on the prevention and control of exposure must be competent to do so.”

-We are members of the Legionella Control Association (LCA) in the United Kingdom, and are approved by them to perform a range of specialist legionella control and other risk management services, including risk assessments of ALL types of water system from simple domestic systems, to complex industrial processes.
+We are members of the UK’s Legionella Control Association (LCA), and are approved by them to perform a range of specialist legionella risk management services including risk assessments of ALL types of water system from simple domestic systems, to complex industrial processes.

 The assessment process explained

-It will cover all necessary points in a concise and easy-to-understand manner, thus ensuring your business meets its legal obligations and requirements, while still allowing you to understand what must be done to maintain compliance going forward.
+It will cover all necessary matters in a concise and easy-to-understand manner, thus ensuring your business meets its legal obligations and requirements, while still allowing you to understand what must be done to maintain compliance going forward.